The Most Shocking Things We Learned From Jodi Kantor & Megan Twohey's Book About Harvey Weinstein

 The incident happened in 2010, and was documented by people who were in the room.
 The brothers’ complicated relationship is detailed in the book.
 Bob Weinstein believed his brother was a sex addict, and wanted him to get help.

-“You have brought shame to the family and your company through your misbehaviour,” Bob Weinstein wrote in a letter.
-“Your reaction was once more to blame the victims, or to minimise the misbehaviour in various ways.
-If you think nothing is wrong with your misbehaviour in this area then announce it to your wife and family.”
+“You have brought shame to the family and your company through your misbehavior,” Bob Weinstein wrote in a letter.
+“Your reaction was once more to blame the victims, or to minimize the misbehavior in various ways.
+If you think nothing is wrong with your misbehavior in this area then announce it to your wife and family.”

 Lisa Bloom wanted Weinstein to emerge from this a hero.